FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 [Table of Contents](#table-of-contents)

 #### 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-If you have questions or comments about this notice, you may email us at **futuritysol@gmail.com**
+If you have questions or comments about this notice, you may contact us by emailing [futuritysol@gmail.com](mailto:futuritysol@gmail.com).

 [Table of Contents](#table-of-contents)

 #### 13. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?